lehtiolab/ddamsproteomics/README.md

 nextflow run lehtiolab/ddamsproteomics --mzmls '/path/to/*.mzML' --tdb /path/to/proteins.fa --mods 'oxidation;carbamidomethylation --isobaric 'setA:tmt10plex:126 setB:tmt10plex:127N'
 ```

-The lehtiolab/ddamsproteomics pipeline comes with documentation about the pipeline, found in the `docs/` directory:
+For more elaborate examples covering fractionation, PTMs, and more, the lehtiolab/ddamsproteomics pipeline comes with documentation about the pipeline, found in the `docs/` directory:

 - [Running the pipeline](docs/usage.md)
 - [Output and how to interpret the results](docs/output.md)